TilmanGriesel/WindScape/README.md

 ## How WindScape Works

-WindScape cycles through **Quiet**, **Medium**, and **High‑Activity** weather phases, each with its own speed ranges and gust probabilities.
-A dynamic target algorithm steers the fan toward randomly selected speeds within those ranges, while micro‑turbulence and gust overlays add texture.
-External sensor mode bypasses the simulation and maps real‑time data directly to fan speed, with automatic safety fallback.
+**The Wind Simulation System:**
+WindScape layers multiple systems to create convincing natural wind:

+1. **Micro-Turbulence** - Constantly adds tiny speed variations (like leaves rustling) by mixing different "frequencies" of wind movement together

+2. **Thermal Bubbles** - Occasionally creates rising warm air effects that start gentle, build to a peak, then fade away naturally over 8-15 seconds

+3. **Weather Moods** - Automatically cycles between calm periods (1.5-3.5 min), normal activity (2-5 min), and windy periods (1-2.5 min) with natural transitions

+4. **Realistic Movement** - All speed changes use momentum and inertia, so the fan never makes sudden jarring jumps

+5. **Multiple Time Scales** - Fast micro-changes (5x/sec), medium gusts (seconds), and slow mood shifts (minutes) all work together

+**External Sensor Mode** skips all the simulation and directly maps your data (like car speed) to fan speed, with a 60-second safety timeout that switches back to your last preset if the signal is lost.

 ---